AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithExternalInterface/README.md

 ObjectWithExternalInterface Class
 =================================
-AutomationML 2.1 APIExtension methods for all objects with ExternalInterface collections.
+Extension methods for all objects with ExternalInterface collections.

 Inheritance Hierarchy